openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 in v6 signatures, the hardness assumption is not collision resistance but second-preimage resistance.

-In the case of SLH-DSA the internal hash algorithm varies based on the algorithm and parameter ID, see {{slhdsa-sig-data-digest}}.
+In the case of SLH-DSA-SHAKE the internal hash algorithm varies based on the algorithm ID, see {{slhdsa-sig-data-digest}}.

 ## Symmetric Algorithms for SEIPD Packets